Anthony Bourdain: Reactions and tributes

-Bourdain's mother, Gladys Bourdain, told The New York Times, "He is absolutely the last person in the world I would have ever dreamed would do something like this."
+Bourdain's mother, Gladys Bourdain, told The New York Times, "He is absolutely the last person in the world I would have ever dreamed would do something like this. ...
+He had everything.
+Success beyond his wildest dreams.
+Money beyond his wildest dreams."

 Following the news of Bourdain's death, various public figures expressed condolences.
 Among them were fellow chefs Andrew Zimmern and Gordon Ramsay, former astronaut Scott Kelly, and then-U.S. president Donald Trump.
-CNN issued a statement, saying that Bourdain's "talents never ceased to amaze us and we will miss him very much."
+CNN issued a statement, saying that Bourdain's "talents never ceased to amaze us and we will miss him very much".
 Former U.S. president Barack Obama, who dined with Bourdain in Vietnam on Parts Unknown, wrote on Twitter: "He taught us about food—but more importantly, about its ability to bring us together.
 To make us a little less afraid of the unknown."
 On the day of Bourdain's death, CNN aired Remembering Anthony Bourdain, a tribute program.

 In the days following Bourdain's death, fans gathered to pay tribute to him outside his former place of employment, Brasserie Les Halles (which had closed down the previous year).
 Cooks and restaurant owners held gatherings, tribute dinners, and memorials, and donated the net revenue from these events to the National Suicide Prevention Lifeline.

-In August 2018, CNN announced a final, posthumous season of Parts Unknown.
+In August 2018 CNN announced a final, posthumous season of Parts Unknown.
 Its remaining episodes were completed using narration and additional interviews from featured guests with the season including two retrospective episodes paying tribute to the series and to Bourdain's legacy.

-In June 2019, Éric Ripert and José Andrés proclaimed the first annual Bourdain Day as a tribute to Bourdain.
+In June 2019 Éric Ripert and José Andrés proclaimed the first annual Bourdain Day as a tribute to Bourdain.
 That month, the Culinary Institute of America (CIA) established a scholarship in Bourdain's honor.